darshgarg7/IIoT-MQTT-Simulator/README.txt

 # Instructions for Running the Project
 Mosquitto Broker: You need to have the Mosquitto broker installed to simulate the MQTT server.
+You also have to have Go installed!

 Install Mosquitto:

 On Ubuntu/Debian:
-sudo apt-get install mosquitto sudo apt-get install mosquitto-clients
+sudo apt-get install mosquitto

 On macOS (using Homebrew):
 brew install mosquitto